Fahim59/Automation_30_Days_Challenge/README.md

 Day7: Right-clicks to open a context menu, navigates to the 'Share menu', clicks all social media links in the submenu, and verifies the confirmation message for each link.

 Day8: Drag and Drop Items into their corresponding spots.

+Day9: Using assertion compare the value from the clipboard and the value of the input field.